steDamiano/pyroadacoustics/README.md

 ## Academic Publication
 If you use this package or part of this code in your own research, please cite the following paper:
 > S. Damiano and T. van Waterschoot.
-“Pyroadacoustics: a Road Acoustics Simulator Based On Variable Length Delay Lines”, in *Proceedings of the 25th International Conference on Digital Audio Effects*, Vienna, Spet.
+“Pyroadacoustics: a Road Acoustics Simulator Based On Variable Length Delay Lines”, in *Proceedings of the 25th International Conference on Digital Audio Effects (DAFx22)*, Vienna, Austria, Spet.
 2022 (accepted for publication).

 ## Acknowledgements
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 956962 (I-SPOT Project).